megame24/Maintenance-Tracker/README.md

   * view all his/her requests.
   * view the details of a single request, which includes a feedback from an admin if any.
   * update a request, if it is yet to be approved.
-  * delete a resolved, yet to be approved, or a disapproved request from the 'view requests' page.

 * An admin can: